 - Video and still cameras, whether film or digital and accessories; and video tapes.

 Possessing, producing, supplying, or obtaining child pornographic material.

-After a few preliminaries the lead police proceeded to search the house.
-It’s an interesting circus.
+After a few preliminaries the police proceeded to search the house in an interesting circus.
 The lead detective was a large man who directed a second officer in the search, while a third kept a record of anything they took and put in an evidence bag, a fourth recorded all they did with a camera, while a fifth watched to see they didn’t break the relevant police protocols.
 There were a few other police officers around seeing no one interfered with things, but the five person search crew were very active.

 They did hand over a copy of the written list of items taken, but the information they had down on it was mostly useless.
 Some of the items they listed as ‘USB drives’ were actually sound cards clearly marked so.